Designing Our Future - HEB ISD Attendance Boundary Adjustment

 Q: How can my student remain at his or her current campus?

-A: Students may apply for an intradistrict transfer to stay at their current campus during the Transfer Window (January 6, 2020 – February 28, 2020) on the HEB ISD Transfers webpage (https://www.hebisd.edu/transfers).
+A: Students may apply for an intradistrict transfer to stay at their current campus during the Transfer Window (January 5, 2021 through February 26, 2021) on the HEB ISD Transfers webpage (https://www.hebisd.edu/transfers).
 General transfer requests for elementary will be reviewed in August after all registrations have been completed.
 Since Secondary transfer requests are not affected by class size limits, requests will be reviewed during April.
 Transportation is not provided for students who are granted transfers.

-Students who completed the 5th or 8th grade at their current campus may apply for a transfer during the Transfer Window and the transfer will be considered based the factors outlined in Board Policy FDB (REGULATION).
-Transfer requests for 5th to 6th grade or 8th to 9th grade students will be considered in April.
+Students who completed the 5th grade at their current campus may apply for a transfer during the Transfer Window and the transfer will be considered based the factors outlined in Board Policy FDB (REGULATION).
+Transfer requests for 5th to 6th grade students will be considered in April.

 Information on general transfers can be found on the HEB ISD Transfers webpage (https://www.hebisd.edu/transfers).